coolharsh55/Ethics-Dashboard/README.md

 <h5>Outputted component</h5>
 <img src="images/radioComponentExample.png"/>

-<p>some components have field areas where uses can add as many option as they want( example area: group of multiple input fields)</p>
+<p>some components have field areas where usesrs can add as many options as they want( example area: group of multiple input fields)</p>
 <p>A form can be made up of any mixture of components and a simple button to generate the json will be added</p>